particle-iot/docs/src/content/reference/device-os/firmware.md

 `analogWriteResolution()` takes one or two arguments:

 - `pin`: the number of the pin whose resolution you wish to set or retrieve
 - `resolution`: (optional) resolution in bits.
 The value can range from 2 to 31 bits.
 If the resolution is not supported, it will not be applied.
+The default is 8.

 `analogWriteResolution()` returns currently set resolution.